 The LUCAS Book Distribution Scheme

-Leeds University Centre for African Studies with the generous sponsorship of the Morel Trust has for a number of years run a book distribution scheme in conjunction with a number of universities and organisations in Africa.
+Leeds University Centre for African Studies with the generous sponsorship of the Morel Trust has for the past decade or so run a book distribution scheme in conjunction with a number of universities and organisations in Africa.
 The Morel Trust enables LUCAS to purchase and distribute books on African theatre and literature, and this is also enabled in cooperation with participating publishers, particularly James Currey (Boydell and Brewer), but also Bayreuth African Studies publications, Hans Zell,and the journal Moving Worlds, who supply the titles at an affordable price.
 The main titles involved are the two series African Theatre and African Literature Today, published by James Currey.

 The scheme is open to all African universities and institutions and sends free theatre and literature books out to participating universities.
 In terms of coverage, so far we have sent books to colleges and universities in Botswana, Burkina Faso, Cameroon, Eritrea, Ethiopia, Ghana, Ivory Coast, Kenya, Malawi, Mozambique, Nigeria, Senegal, South Africa, South Sudan, Sudan, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe.
 Where possible we seek to supply universities with a run of recent titles in the African Theatre series, and recent titles of African Literature Today, as well as other books we think might be appropriate where possible.
 In practice we are also limited by distribution constraints because of cost and reliability of mailing systems, and we gratefully acknowledge the help of friends and colleagues of LUCAS as well as visitors from recipient organisations who help us by hand carrying donation packages.
 We prioritise supplying universities in need who have never received a donation, and then try to provide updated packages to institutions who have not received recent packages.